 Minimum

 Cumulative Cumulative

 Semester Hours Earned Grade Point Average

 First Semester 9 1.00

 Second Semester 19 1.30

 Third Semester 29 1.55

 Fourth Semester 41 1.75

 Fifth Semester 52 1.90

 Sixth Semester 64 2.00

+Seventh Semester 2.00

+Eighth Semester 2.00

+Ninth Semester 2.00

+Tenth Semester 2.00

+Eleventh Semester 2.00

+Twelfth Semester 2.00

-While on academic probation, students may be advised to take a reduced load and/or repeat courses as directed by the advisor, the Director of Academic Advisement, the Registrar, and/or the Executive Vice President for Academic Affairs.
+While on academic probation, students may be advised to take a reduced load and/or repeat courses as directed by the advisor, the Associate Provost for Academic Programs, the Registrar, and/or the Provost.
 When the academic performance meets or exceeds the standards of the enrollment, students are removed from probationary status and all restrictions previously imposed are removed.